cajacko/project-journal/projects/improv-stories.md

 ## Updates 🔼

+### 2020-05-03 - 2020-06-07

+Renamed the currently functionality as "Live" and added a new mode "Standard" here's the difference:

+- Standard - You can write the story over multiple days, you don't need to all be online at the same time to play.
+And anyone can take a turn as long as they weren't the last person to go
+- Live - Get online with friends and write a story together in real time

+Also fixed a bunch of bugs to make it more stable.
+Still a few interesting ones out there, but it's looking good.

 ### 2020-04-15 - 2020-05-03

 Rebuilt the entire thing, with a focus on just getting something out that works so people can give it a go during Coronavirus lockdown.
 The current version supports live story writing only.